flexudy/NLPlayStore/README.md

 # NLPlayStore
-Install, use and uninstall ML models, functions and more.
+Install, use and uninstall Machine Learning models, functions and more.